PointConvFormer: Revenge of the Point-based Convolution: Related Work

 \section{Related Work}

-We examine related work on voxel-based networks, point-based networks, and recent point transformer work for 3D scene understanding.
-We also review dynamic filtering for 2D images.

 \textbf{Voxel-based networks.} Different from 2D images, 3D point clouds are unordered and scattered in 3D space.
-One of the trending approaches to process 3D point clouds is to voxelize the point clouds into regular 3D voxels.
-However, directly applying 3D convolution~\cite{maturana2015voxnet,song2017semantic} onto the 3D voxels can incur massive computation and memory overhead, which limits its applications to large-scale real world scenarios. ~\cite{riegler2017octnet} propose to use unbalanced octrees with hierarchical partitions.
+A standard approach to process 3D point clouds is to voxelize them into regular 3D voxels.
+However, directly applying dense 3D convolution~\cite{maturana2015voxnet,song2017semantic} onto the 3D voxels can incur massive computation and memory overhead, which limits its applications to large-scale real world scenarios.
 The sparse convolution~\cite{3DSemanticSegmentationWithSubmanifoldSparseConvNet,choy20194d} reduces the convolutional overhead by only working on the non-empty voxels.
-However, this kind of approaches may suffer if the quantization of the voxel grid is too coarse.
-The best performances are achieved with high quantization resolutions (e.g. $2cm$ per voxel), which still have high memory consumption and lead to large models.
+There are also some work~\cite{tang2020searching,tang2022torchsparse} that working on making the network inference more efficient for voxel processing, which could also be extended to point-based methods.